-Earlier this year, Tees Valley Screen teamed up with Creative Factory and The Auxiliary to launch a new artist residency programme aimed at supporting two artists or projects with a screen-based practice to develop new works using experimental technology.
+Earlier this year, supported by Arts Council England, Tees Valley Screen teamed up with Creative Factory and The Auxiliary to launch a new artist residency programme aimed at supporting two artists or projects with a screen-based practice to develop new works using experimental technology.
 As the residencies came to an end, we asked artists Lisa Lovebucket, Alyson Agar and Nick Williams, and Vlogbase team Luke Stephenson and Andy Surtees to reflect on their time collaborating for ‘Teesside Rising’ and ‘The Living Archive’.

 Why did you get involved in the project?

 Nick John Williams: “This was an opportunity to adopt Vlogbase’s technology so that The Living Archive could be what I always wanted it to be, a searchable non-curatorial archive presentation tool.
 Secondly, to work with TVS and connect with an organisation that I am very interested in.”